 For Master’s level students, however, the only current mechanism for funding in our department is as a TA.
 RA positions are fairly exclusive to students in our doctoral program and our department does not typically have SA positions to award.

 - TA positions – When available, these positions are generally awarded to second year Master’s students who have demonstrated strong academic performance in their program.
 The TA positions are awarded on a quarter-by-quarter basis depending on departmental needs, but are typically associated with undergraduate level courses in the department.
 Students who wish to be considered for these appointments are expected to attend all required SPHSC departmental orientation and training sessions.
-Interested parties should contact our GPC Dr. Truman Coggins.
+Interested parties should contact our GPC Dr. Kristie Spencer.
 The associated classes are:

 - SPHSC 100 – Voice and Articulation Improvement for Native Speakers of English